-At the end of each calendar quarter, the Compensation Committee reviewed our CEO's individual achievement against the Quarterly CEO SMART Goals.
-The CEO reviewed each NEO's performance (other than himself) against each such NEO's Quarterly Individual Goals.
+At the end of each calendar quarter, the Compensation Committee scored our CEO's individual achievement against the Quarterly CEO SMART Goals.
+The CEO scored each NEO's performance (other than himself) against each NEO's respective Quarterly Individual Goals.

-Out of a possible 120 points each quarter (which included up to 20 points for the achievement of stretch goals), our NEOs (other than Mr. Branderiz, who was not eligible to participate in the 2022 Bonus Program) achieved the following scores on their quarterly performance goals in 2022:
+Out of a possible 120 points each quarter (which included up to 20 points for the achievement of stretch goals), our NEOs achieved the following individual scores on their quarterly performance goals in 2023: